brson/rust-contract-comparison/blog/parity-ink.md

 and "secret key password" are, but I can't find such a tool by googling.

-I ask in the "Smart Contracts and Parity Ink!" channel:
+I ask in the "Smart Contracts and Parity Ink!"
+Matrix channel (`#ink:matrix.parity.io`):

 > I am trying to deploy and instantiate a contract using a custom-built cargo-contract with the extrinsics feature.
 The 'deploy' and 'instantiate'